csc301-fall-2021/team-project-11-nahdet-el-mahrousa/client-app/README.md

 - Get the response message from the bot
 - Repeat the above two steps until you get the final result

+Other features include:
+- Export the conversation to a text file
+- Restore the history chat
+- Click on the refresh button at the bottom right to clean the history chat
+- Responsive

 ## Set-up Instructions

 ```shell